-A federal eviction moratorium is ending.
+A federal eviction moratorium has ended.
 Here’s what renters should know.

 Of the 110 million Americans living in rental households, 20 percent are at risk of eviction by Sept.
 30, according to an analysis by the Covid-19 Eviction Defense Project, a Colorado-based community group.
 African American and Hispanic renters are expected to be hit hardest.

-Here are some common questions for renters struggling from the pandemic.
+Here are some common questions for renters struggling amid the pandemic:

 What should I do if I can’t pay my rent?

 Renters unable to pay should immediately alert their landlords.
 Housing advocates and property owners agree this is the best first step.
-Landlords are typically more willing to negotiate with tenants who reach out quickly, rather than those who hunker down and stay quiet, they say.
+Landlords are typically more willing to negotiate with tenants who contact them quickly, rather than those who hunker down and stay quiet, they say.

 “A lot of landlords are willing to work with people in this situation.
 They would rather keep a tenant who can pay less than try to get someone new in,” said Shamus Roller, executive director of the National Housing Law Project.